hchho/bcit-cst-tips/README.md

 Nevertheless, there are some universal truths and questions when it comes to your co-op application.
 Here are some questions I've heard repeatedly over the years.

+**Q: Why would a company hire a co-op?
+What value do I bring?**

+A: Some companies hire co-ops to complete certain tasks, some companies hire co-ops to get funding, some companies are sincere in hiring co-ops to nurture them into potential full-time employees.
+Unfortunately, at the time being you do not have a lot of ownership over which company decides to hire you.
+However, it is prudent to understand your role as soon as possible, so you can set realistic expectations for yourself and your team in what you set out to achieve in your co-op.

 **Q: Does my first company matter?
 Should I go for a QA role?**

 A: Kind of.
 There are no absolutes and each person will have a different career journey.
 Some go on to have very successful careers despite not landing a co-op.
 Some may land a QA role begrudgingly, only for that opportunity to turn into something else entirely.
 Some may land a rockstar company for their first co-op, but then struggle to land their first real job.